ns1labs/cert-manager-webhook-ns1/README.md

 ## Installation

-#### 1 - Log in on ns1.com and obtain an api secret, so create a k8s secret with index api-key on cert-manager namespace, such as:
+#### 1 - Get your NS1 API key:
+Log in on ns1.com and obtain an api secret, so create a k8s secret with index api-key on cert-manager namespace, such as:

 ```bash
 kubectl create secret generic ns1-api-secret --from-literal=api-key='xxxxxxx' -n cert-manager